fbw-p22-e3-assignments/python-cloud-gcp-1-AriMichel/README.md

 Now make the same as in **Task 2**, but using _gsutil_ tool.

 > If you don't have _gsutil_ installed, follow the steps [here](https://cloud.google.com/storage/docs/gsutil_install).
+I copied a file name Simps.jpg and then I move it to the cloud
 # gsutil mv ./Simps.jpg gs://as-you-want

 ## Task 4: Remove files and then the bucket